arteneo/forge/README.md

 4. Commit and push changes.
 5. Publish package using `npm publish`.

-# Dialogs
+# Dialogs component overview

 DialogProvider -> Utility context with initialization.
-Presenting children as insides of a Dialog Dialog -> Basic Dialog content setup: Title, Content, Actions DialogTitle -> Presentation component.
-Needs title (optionally resolved using payload) DialogContent -> Presentation component.
+Presenting children inside of a Dialog

+Dialog -> Basic Dialog content setup: Title, Content, Actions DialogTitle -> Presentation component.
+Needs title (can be resolved using payload) DialogContent -> Presentation component.
 Shows loader when initializing otherwise children.
-Needs children (optionally resolved using payload)
+Needs children (can be resolved using payload)
 DialogContentLoader -> Presentation component.
 Presents loader DialogActions -> Presentation component.
 Shows close button on the left and any passed actions buttons on the right (optionally resolved using payload)

-DialogAlert -> Presentation component similar to Dialog.
-Presents Alert (needs label which can be optionally resolved using payload)
+DialogAlert -> Extends Dialog.
+Presents Alert (needs label which can be optionally resolved using payload) DialogAlertConfirm -> Adds DialogButtonEndpoint in actions to DialogAlert DialogConfirm -> Dialog with action button endpoint action (needs children)

-DialogButtonEndpoint -> Adjusts ButtonEndpoint to Dialog by incorporating onClose and disable while initializing
+DialogButtonClose -> Overrides default onClick and adds onClose as parameter DialogButtonEndpoint -> Adjusts ButtonEndpoint to Dialog by incorporating onClose to onSuccess and onCatch.
+Adds disable while initializing

-DialogConfirm -> Dialog with action button endpoint action (needs children) DialogAlertConfirm -> Dialog with action button endpoint action that presents Alert (needs label)

-TODO DialogForm
+DialogButtonSubmit -> Adds default type: "submit" and loading and disabled states

+DialogForm -> Basic form in dialog component.
+Adds DialogButtonSubmit. (needs children which should include fields) DialogFormFieldset -> Extends DialogForm.
+Presents fields in a specific way. (does not need children)